 These figures were obtained using the circuits shown in Figure 9.5, with all values as shown in the circuits.
 In a simulation with the series resonant circuit, I used an input voltage of 10V (10V through a 1 ohm resistor causes 10A to flow) at 159Hz, and the voltage across L and C is almost 100V, but can be far greater if the series resistance is lower.
 This is not amplification, since there is no power gain, but even at low input voltages, the circuit can be potentially deadly - especially when driven from a low source impedance.
 Needless to say, the capacitor and inductor must be rated for the voltage, and this rating is AC - a DC capacitor will fail with high voltage AC applied.

 A bandpass filter using parallel resonance may be used to filter a specific frequency, and effectively removes all others.
 This is not strictly true of course, since the rolloff slopes are finite, but the other (unwanted) frequencies will be suppressed by 20dB at a little more than ½ octave either side of the centre frequency (98Hz on the low side and 257Hz on the high side to be exact).
 As the input resistance is increased, so too is the Q of the filter, provided that coil resistance is minimal.
 In a simulation where the 100 ohm resistor was increased to 1k, the Q rises to 100 - the 3dB bandwidth is only 1.59Hz wide!
-However, just 1 ohm of coil resistance is enough to reduce that to only 9.
+However, just 1 ohm of coil resistance is enough to reduce the Q to only 9.
 Low loss components are essential for good performance with all LC resonant circuits.

 Likewise, a bandstop filter (such as the series resonance circuit shown) will remove an offending frequency, but allows everything else through.
 Quite obviously, it's not always as simple as that, but the principle is sufficiently sound that these LC circuits are used in radio and TV receivers to extract the wanted station and reject the others quite effectively - although generally with some help from a lot of other circuitry as well.
 In the early days of AM radio, many people used crystal sets that had a single tuning coil and capacitor.
 Tuned circuits are also used in tape recorders, both to generate the bias frequency and prevent it from overloading the tape-head drive amplifier.
 The applications for tuned circuits are so vast that they warrant large sections of reference books, which have indeed been written.

-While modern ICs and other components (such as crystals and ceramic filters) have reduced the need for LC tuned circuits, they are still used extensively in many areas of electronics, including passive loudspeaker crossover networks.
+While modern ICs and other components (such as crystals and ceramic filters) have reduced the need for LC tuned circuits, they are still used extensively in many areas of electronics, including RF (radio frequency) circuits and passive loudspeaker crossover networks.
 While not normally considered to be 'tuned circuits', they most certainly are.
 They are heavily damped by the connected speaker drivers in normal use, so are commonly seen as simple filters.
 Just don't mess with a passive crossover using coils and caps without the drivers connected, as bad things can happen!